The 16 plays that needed to go the Patriots' way in their comeback ... and all of them did

 1. The only fourth-down conversion

-It’s somewhat amazing the Patriots needed just one fourth-down conversion their entire comeback.
+It’s amazing the Patriots needed just one fourth-down conversion their entire comeback.
 It came right away too, trailing 28-3 with 6:04 left.
 On fourth-and-3, Danny Amendola ran a quick out against cornerback Brian Poole, caught it and ran a bit for a 17-yard gain.
 It seemed trivial at the time.

 2. Tom Brady’s run